01100100/kreuzungen/site/src/faq.md

 Routes can be uploaded from a GPX file or by connecting a Strava account.

-You can read more in the [blog post](https://0110100.github.io/kreuzungen).

 ## Why is a waterway not showing up?

 The algorithm calculates intersecting waterways by first pulling all the waterways near a route from OpenStreetMaps and then checks if the route intersects with any of them.
 If the waterways are not showing up on kreuzungen.world, it might be because the waterways are not present in OpenStreetMaps.